paulbradshaw/Rintro/10morethings.md

 Python comments are written exactly the same, by the way.

-## 6. Import just one sheet from a multi-sheet Excel workbook
+## 6. Import just one sheet from a multi-sheet Excel workbook - and skip annoying irrelevant rows

 The [**readxl** package](https://cran.r-project.org/web/packages/readxl/readxl.pdf) is designed to help import Excel files.
 One of its advantages is the ability to specify which sheet in a workbook you want.
 First, install it and add it to your library: